RevenueMAX: Get Greater Visibility & Even Greater Returns. Learn More.

 Personal Injury

-Create Content That Will Attract and Keep Personal Injury Clients
+Create Content That Will Attract—and Keep—Personal Injury Clients

-Most of the time, when users are searching for personal injury content, they've been in an accident and may be confused about their options.
-The last thing they want is to read content that overwhelms and stresses them out even more.
-It is important that your content points them in the direction of the answers they need.
 Personal injury law is unique in the sense that there are so many types of personal injuries, and each type of case is drastically different from the rest.
 For example, understanding the rules of the road for a car accident case is far different from understanding the proper protocol that a doctor needs to follow to prevent negligence in a medical malpractice case.

-One of the best ways to approach content marketing is to divide and conquer.
-Because there are so many types of personal injury law cases, you might find it helpful to divide your content by the services you offer.
-This will showcase your range of abilities and make it easier for those who visit your site to find the answers they need.
 The most common types of personal injury cases are auto accidents, slip and fall accidents, medical malpractice, workplace injuries, and wrongful death.
 Based on your practice's specialties, you probably have an idea of what these categories might be for your firm, but you might not be sure where to get started with specific topics.
-Below are some ideas that you can apply to any personal injury category to get your blog off the ground:
+Below are some ideas that you can apply to any personal injury category to get your blog off the ground.

-If you are a personal injury lawyer, you are probably aware of the unique set of qualities needed to do this job successfully.
-On the other hand, the vast majority of your clients will not know what they are looking for in a lawyer until they find it.
-They just know that they feel wronged in some way and deserve compensation.
-This type of blog gives you the chance to show your clients that you have their best interest at heart, while also demonstrating some of the qualities that your firm is proud to exemplify.
+This type of blog gives you the chance to show your clients that you have their best interests at heart while also demonstrating some of the qualities that your firm is proud to embody.
 It can also be a chance for you to create a positive working environment within your own practice by spotlighting certain members of your team and the accolades they bring to the table.

-As a personal injury attorney, the odds are pretty high that you have run into your fair share of accidents.
-As you have worked with a wide variety of clients who each have their own personal stories to share about what led to their situation, you have likely gathered quite a repertoire of safety knowledge.
 This is one topic that can apply to many categories of personal injury law because there are so many kinds of accidents.
 For example, you could create one blog about how to avoid reckless motorcyclists on the road and another blog about the precautions a doctor is expected to take.
 This will show your audience that you have experience working with these cases and that you care about their well-being.

-Did you know that Dallas, Texas is considered the most dangerous city for driving?
-In a given year, there are 14.3 motor vehicle fatalities per every 100,000 drivers.
-This bit of information might be surprising to the average person.
-Although it is a jarring statistic that is not necessarily uplifting, your local audience is likely interested in learning interesting facts about their city regardless.
-This comes with a load of research, and by presenting them with facts like this, you are taking some of the stress out of their journey and establishing your law firm as a local leader along the way.
+Although it’s a somewhat jarring statistic that’s not necessarily uplifting, your local audience is likely interested in learning interesting facts like this about their city.
+This comes with a load of research, and by presenting them with unique statistics, you are taking some of the stress out of their journey and establishing your law firm as a local leader along the way.

-If you wanted to enter a field where you could learn your trade and stick with the same routine throughout your career, then you would not have entered into law.
-The law is constantly changing, and it is important for lawyers to stay up-to-speed on the latest changes if they want to successfully advocate for their clients.
-Personal injury law is no different from any other practice.
-Your clients might not understand the impact that tort reform has had on personal injury cases, but as a lawyer, you need to be aware of these changes on a day-to-day basis.
-For example, in Texas, tort reform capped the damages that victims of medical malpractice can receive.
-News like this affects you and your clients, and you will prove to be a trusted and valuable resource if you convey it to them in a simple, straightforward way.
+If you wanted to enter a field where you could learn your trade and stick with the same routine for the rest of your career, you probably wouldn’t have gone into law.
+The law is constantly changing, and it’s important for lawyers to stay up-to-speed on the latest changes if they want to successfully advocate for their clients.
+In this respect, personal injury law is no different from any other practice.

 Use Marketing Experts to Take Your Content to the Next Level